Friday, July 7, 2023

 They are also among the most chemically complex coatings.
 While this complexity is inherent in their structure, there are solutions to many of the problems encountered when using earlier coatings.
 The good news is that the problems have been solved.
 The bad news is that many of the solutions have been developed especially for these coatings.

-Many of the problems encountered with these coatings are related to the application of the coating.
+Many of the problems encountered with these coatings are related to their application.
 This involves two other things.
 The first is the choice of preparation for the surface.
 The second is the choice of application.
-Today's coatings, even the most advanced, are much more suited to use on glass, ceramics and metals.
-They are also used much more commonly on substrates that other coatings.
+Today's coatings, even the most advanced, are much more suited to use on glass, ceramics, and metals.
+They are also used much more commonly on substrates than other coatings.

 It's always best to work with a premixed material.
 It's best to make a premixed compound from the same ingredients as what you're coating.
 This makes it easier to control the consistency of your product.
 It's easy to make a premixed material from scratch but it is challenging to make it work correctly.
 It's much easier to use the same premix in several locations.
 This means that if you're doing multiple applications in one day that you can do them all in a single day.
 It's much cheaper to do them all in a single day.
 You have the advantage of not having to purchase premix throughout the day.
 And you have the disadvantage of all the other applications you have lined up for the following day.